If you have a business or are starting a business, then you’ll need to create a website.

 The Difference Between an Ecommerce Website & a Standard Website

-If you plan to sell things directly from your website, you have additional options to consider.
+If you plan to sell things directly to consumers from your website as an online store, you have additional options to consider, like an ecommerce platform.

-WordPress ecommerce sites can be a good idea, but you’ll need an additional plugin like WooCommerce or to use a platform like Shopify to actually build out your online store.
+WordPress ecommerce sites can be a good idea for an online store, but you’ll need an additional plugin like WooCommerce or to use a platform like Shopify to actually build out your online store.

 WordPress plus WooCommerce is widely considered to be one of the best ecommerce platforms for newbies since they are both highly intuitive and play well together.